llambiel/letsecureme/post.md

 ## Infrastructure setup

 First we begin by spawning a new cloud instance.
 We're going to use [Exoscale](https://www.exoscale.ch) for this purpose.
 Exoscale is the leading Swiss cloud provider.
-Within their [portal](https://portal.exoscale.ch), We select our favorite Linux Ubuntu 14.04 flavour.
+Within their [portal](https://portal.exoscale.ch), we select our favorite Linux Ubuntu 14.04 flavour.
 For our demo a micro instance (512mb RAM, 1 Vcpu & 10GB disk) will be more than enough.

 Within a few seconds our instance is available and ready for use:

 ![alt text](static/images/instance1.png "Our instance detailed view")

 We take note of its IP address so we can proceed with the DNS setup.
-Luckily DNS zone hosting is only a click away within the management portal:
+Luckily DNS zone hosting is only one click away within the management portal:

 ![alt text](static/images/dns1.png "DNS zone creation")